-This is the book that made me start reading books in English (because, remember, I’m French so English is as second language for me 😉 ), although my old high school grades were frankly not brilliant and it seemed like a huge obstacle to overcome.
+This is the book that made me start reading books in English (because, remember, I’m French so English is a second language for me 😉 ), although my old high school grades were frankly not brilliant and it seemed like a huge obstacle to overcome.
 And yet I knew that this ability would open doors for me to thousands of books of excellent quality that have never been translated – a new culture was opening its doors to me.
 So I bought the first volume of the Harry Potter series, in English, and it arrived like a letter in the mail.
-This book is short, uses simple vocabulary and tells an engaging story.
+This book is short, uses simple vocabulary, and tells an engaging story.
 It gave me the confidence to continue, so I can now read the much more complex books of my Personal MBA Challenge, without any problem ;).

 “Great”, you will say, “but I’m a native English speaker, so what’s in for me ?”

-The series is actually excellent for this because it grows in thickness and complexity of vocabulary, and in intrigue, throughout the volumes, which makes it a great way to tackle difficulty gradually.
+The series is actually excellent for this because it grows in thickness and complexity of vocabulary, and intrigue, throughout the volumes, which makes it a great way to tackle difficulty gradually.

 And if you get stuck on a passage go back to your original edition 😉